Re: [ledgersmb-devel] Setting a policy for our dependencies

 If a patched version retains exactly the same version number, then I'd consider that to be a bug in the patch.
 There should be at least a suffix indicating it's patched, unless the patch is simply a change to conform with distro policy, such as a different path, or change in a library name etc. As Erik says in his response, I don't think we need to concern ourselves too much with dependencies on packaged installs, that's up to the packager (with our support as needed during packaging)

-- Please correct me if I am wrong but I don't think Debian packages
+Two points: 1.
+Please correct me if I am wrong but I don't think Debian packages change the version $VERSION when they back port fixes.

 That's very well possible, yes.

-packages from the distribution.
+2. This is a specific problem when installing LedgerSMB from source and packages from the distribution.
 I assume we want to support that.

 Well, yes and no. Ideally, we don't need to support this combination, because we provide packages (at least for the most popular of distributions).
 I see installing from source with packages from the dist as a workaround for packages not being available or sufficiently up to date.